 You’re hitting the road with your little one but figuring out where they are going to sleep is a problem.
 We hear this a lot in the Bébé Voyage community.
-We took all the advice from the group and put together this list of our favorite travel beds.
+We took all the advice from the group and put together this list of our favorite travel beds for babies and toddlers!

 I travel with three little ones so we have tried quite a few of these cots first hand.
 We manage to squeeze all five of us into hotel rooms and carry cots with us on planes and trains.
 The rest of the recommendations come directly from the group and we try to keep this article updated as new beds come onto the market.

 There is, of course, no one perfect travel bed.
 Each child has different sleep requirements and thus needs something different in a travel bed.
 Here are our favorites from the group in the hopes that you find one that works for you.